-The Cloud Controller in VMware Tanzu Application Service for VMs (TAS for VMs) provides REST API endpoints for clients to access the system.
-The Cloud Controller maintains a database with tables for orgs, spaces, services, user roles, and more.
+Cloud Controller in VMware Tanzu Application Service for VMs (TAS for VMs) provides you with REST API endpoints to access the system.
+Cloud Controller maintains a database with tables for orgs, spaces, services, user roles, and more.

 The Cloud Controller database has been tested with MySQL.

 To stage and run apps, TAS for VMs manages and stores the following types of binary large object (blob) files:

 |App Packages||Full contents of app directories, including source code and resource files, zipped into single blob files.||